An ad-free and cookie-free webpage by FactorPad

-We show how UA stock compares to 2,000+ US-based stocks, and to peers in the Consumer Non-Durables sector and Apparel/Footwear industry.
+We show how UA stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and All Other Miscellaneous Textile Product Mills industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Under Armour, Inc. is an American sports equipment company that manufactures footwear, sports and casual apparel.
 Under Armour's global headquarters are located in Baltimore, Maryland with additional offices located in Amsterdam , Austin, Guangzhou, Hong Kong, Houston, Jakarta, London, Mexico City, Munich, New York City, Panama City , Paris, Pittsburgh, Portland, San Francisco, São Paulo, Santiago, Seoul, Shanghai , and Toronto.
 Under Armour was founded on September 25, 1996 by Kevin Plank, a then 24-year-old former special teams captain of the University of Maryland football team.
 Plank initially began the business from his grandmother's basement in Washington, D.C.
 He spent his time traveling along the East Coast with nothing but apparel in the trunk of his car.
 His first team sale came at the end of 1996 with a $17,000 sale.
 From his grandmother's basement, Plank moved to Baltimore.
 After a few moves in the city he moved to his current headquarters in Tide Point.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.